|Hotels in Cayo Largo, Cuba

-Apart from hotel Ole Villa Marinera, they are all located directly on the long stretch of beach called "Playa Lindarena", less than 10 minutes from the Cayo Largo International Airport (CYO), and about 15 minutes from the village (pueblo) and marina.
-The Ole Villa Marinera is located next to the marina (waterfront but no beach), but customers have access to the beach and services of its sister hotel, the Iberostar Playa Blanca (former names: Barcelo Playa Blanca and Ole Playa Blanca).
+Apart from hotel Villa Marinera, they are all located directly on the long stretch of beach called "Playa Lindarena", less than 10 minutes from the Cayo Largo International Airport (CYO), and about 15 minutes from the village (pueblo) and marina.
+The Villa Marinera (which belongs to hotel Iberostar Playa Blanca) is located next to the marina (waterfront but no beach), but customers have access to the beach and services of the Iberostar Playa Blanca (former names: Barcelo Playa Blanca and Ole Playa Blanca).

-The three largest hotels (Sol Cayo Largo, Hotel Pelicano and Iberostar Playa Blanca) receive tourists from several countries, but mostly Canadians.
-The small hotels Isla del Sur, Bravo Villa Coral/Soledad and Villa Lindamar are almost exclusively reserved for the Italians, but the Bravo Villa Coral has now again (2015) some rooms available to the Canadian market (with the tour operator Transat Group).
-The Villa Capricho (scheduled to open November 2016) is supposed to be available to everyone, but we heard that one section of this hotel might be Italians only.
+The hotels Sol Cayo Largo, Hotel Pelicano, Iberostar Playa Blanca and Villa Iguana receive tourists from several countries, but mostly Canadians.
+The small hotels Isla del Sur, Bravo Villa Coral/Soledad and Villa Lindamar are almost exclusively reserved for Italians tourists, but the Bravo Villa Coral has now again (since 2015) some rooms available to the Canadian market (with the tour operator Transat Group).

-Note that there's no sharing of services between the hotels (with the exception of Olé Villa Marinera and Iberostar Playa Blanca), it means that you cannot eat or drink in another hotel than the one where you’re staying, unless you have a special invitation or if you buy a meal somewhere else.
+Note that there's no sharing of services between the hotels, you cannot eat or drink in another hotel than the one where you’'re staying, unless you have a special invitation or if you buy a meal somewhere else.
 Those who visited Cayo Largo in the 80s and 90s will remember that it was formerly known as the "Isla Todo Incluido" because all the hotels present in that time shared services.

 All hotels offer the All-Inclusive plan, which means that meals, snacks, beverages, daily activities, nightly entertainment, and non-motorized water sports are included.
 In the a la carte restaurants the dress code is Casual Elegance (men should wear long pants and closed shoes).
 All restaurants are non-smoking.